Building, Designing, and Selling to the New Boomer Buyer: Ease of Living

-This is the second of four blogs, where we’ll share the second of four design factors that influence this market’s home-buying decision: Ease of Living.
+In this second of our series, we’ll share the second of four design factors that influence this market’s home-buying decision: Ease of Living.

-Low maintenance makes for happy homeowners!
+Low maintenance makes for happy homeowners.
 One way to help achieve a low maintenance lifestyle is by using products that are easy to clean and upkeep.
-Large format tiles in bathrooms and kitchens are easy to maintain and look expensive and elegant.
+Large format tiles in bathrooms and kitchens are easy to maintain while still looking expensive and elegant.

-Also, be mindful that outdoor home maintenance was routine for them for years.
-They still want peaceful and private outdoor living spaces but do not want to spend time and energy keeping them up.
-Small outdoor garden boxes, lounging space and an area for entertaining are all ways to entice your buyer to envision a blissful outdoor experience.
+Also, be mindful that outdoor home maintenance may have been an unwanted chore for years.
+While the new boomer buyer may still want to enjoy outdoor living, they don’t want to work at it.
+They want peaceful and private outdoor living spaces, but do not want to spend time and energy keeping maintaining them.
+Small outdoor garden boxes, lounging space, and an area for entertaining are all ways to entice your buyer.
+These features allow them to envision a blissful outdoor experience.

-Don’t overlook the outdoors when merchandising!
+Further, be sure to spend time and effort when merchandising the outdoor space.
 Showing this area as an inviting, additional living space can set you above your competition.